 The Institute for Emerging Leadership in Online Learning

 The Institute for Emerging Leadership in Online Learning (IELOL) is a unique blended-learning leadership development program sponsored by Penn State and the Online Learning Consortium.
 Now in its 8th year, IELOL serves the development needs of emerging leaders responsible for a variety of online learning initiatives.
 Participants connect and network with colleagues from around the world as well as join a growing network of leaders in higher education.
-IELOL is a five-month blended program exploring aspects if personal, local and global leadership challenges in online learning.
+IELOL is a five-month blended program exploring aspects of personal, local and global leadership challenges in online learning in which participants:

 - Join a growing network of an international professionals engaged in leadership in online learning.

 - Interact with national and international-level leaders in the field of higher and online education.

 - Experience leadership-development thinking in order to respond to online learning opportunities.

 - Participate in an immersive, team-building case study.

 - Formulate a strategy for defining of a vision for the future of online learning within your institution.

 - Receive a one-year annual individual membership in Online Learning Consortium (OLC).

 - Participate in a network of professionals and engagement with a growing IELOL alumni community.